-US soccer fans can stream the Champions League 2022/23 free with a 7-day trial of Paramount+ (opens in new tab).
-Don't forget you'll need to use a VPN (opens in new tab) to access Paramount+ when travelling outside of the US.
+US soccer fans can stream the Champions League 2022/23 free with a 30-day trial of Paramount+.
+Irish and Austrian fans can watch selected games free on RTE Player and Servus.
+Don't forget you'll need to use a VPN to access Paramount+ when travelling away from home.
 UK fans can watch using BT Sport.

 - Premier League live stream: how to watch the EPL online

 Watch a Champions League live stream for free

 Football fans in the US get the chance to watch the Champions League for free – for seven days, at least.
 That's because streaming service Paramount+ has the rights to live stream every 2022/23 Champions League fixture, from the group stages to the final.
 Grab your 30-day free trial here.

 Champions League 2022/23 | Paramount+ 7-day FREE trial

 Watch UEFA Champions League and Europa League football for free with this 7-day free trial of Paramount Plus.
 You can choose from any of the Champions League and Europa League games.
 It's $5 a month once the trial expires and you can cancel at any time.

 The Paramount+ free trial is only available in the US.
 Travelling overseas?

 It's also worth noting that there are free streams on local TV channels such as ServusTV in Austria, if that's where you happen to be.
 You can find a full list of the world's broadcasters with rights to show live Champions League football here.

 Watch the 2022/23 Champions League from abroad with a VPN